Malware Removal Subscription Service

 How to Identify Infected Files?

 Assuming your site has lots of files, including images, text, and videos, how do you know which files have been infected by the malicious software?
-There are two ways you can do so: checking the time and the log.
+There are two ways to do so: checking the time and reviewing the log.

-The data-check is a way of looking at the history of a website to see if new files were added or if any files were modified.
+The data check is a method of examining a website’s history to determine if new files have been added or if any existing files have been modified.

-For example, if the website was working properly on the 5th and no files were published before the 10th, and on the 7th, files were added or modified but the website was still working normally, it means that the attack probably happened on that day.
+For example, if the website was working correctly on the 5th and no files were published before the 10th, and on the 7th, files were added or modified.
+Still, the website continued to function normally, which means that the attack probably occurred on that day.

 Another way to do it is through the log.
 It will pinpoint where an attack came from by identifying the IP address that was used to invade your website and make changes to it, and it will also tell you which IP address was used to make the changes.